bloudcloudcomms/Random-Quote-Generator/README.md

 # Random Quote Generator
- JavaScript project to generate random quotes
+First JavaScript project where I used my basic knowledge of loops, arrays, and objects literals to create a random quote generator.